tylerthomasallen/docs/src/pages/apps/react-native.md

 - ### Import Branch

     - In any React Native source file that uses the Branch SDK.
-You can import only the symbols you are using.

         ```js
-        import branch, {
-          AddToCartEvent,
-          AddToWishlistEvent,
-          PurchasedEvent,
-          PurchaseInitiatedEvent,
-          RegisterViewEvent,
-          ShareCompletedEvent,
-          ShareInitiatedEvent
-        } from 'react-native-branch'
+        import branch, { BranchEvent } from 'react-native-branch'
         ```

 - ### Create content reference